gravitational/gravity/docs/7.x/quickstart.md

 # Introduction

-This guide will help you quickly evaluate Gravity by packaging, and installing a sample multi-node Kubernetes application.
+This guide will help you quickly evaluate Gravity by packaging, and installing a sample Kubernetes application.

-We will use [Mattermost](https://www.mattermost.org/), an open source chat application for teams.
-Mattermost represents a fairly typical web application and consists of an HTTP request handling process which connects to a PostgreSQL instance.
+We will use [Wordpress](https://www.wordpress.org/), an open source content management application.
+Wordpress represents a fairly typical web application and consists of a front-end web application connecting to a MySQL instance.

 Before we start, you may want to go over the [Gravity Overview](index.md) to get familiar with basic concepts of the Gravity solution.

-You can also watch the video below which walks through this Quickstart Guide.

-<iframe width="768" height="432" src="https://www.youtube.com/embed/ixMKjK0F4Uk?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-!!! note "Note on Quickstart Video"
-    The video uses version 5.4 of Gravity, so users of newer versions of Gravity may have a slightly different experience.

 ## System Requirements